 PCH Treatment Center realizes that Bipolar Disorder is a lifelong issue, with exacerbations and remissions.
 Dr. Jeff Ball has over 25 years in practice treating the spectrum of Bipolar Disorder.
 He served as a senior therapist in a clinical research project which looked at medication management in conjunction with family therapy in the treatment of Bipolar Disorder, working with Drs.
 Michael Goldstein and David Miklowitz, foremost experts in this field.
 Dr. Miklowitz, a Professor of Psychiatry in the Division of Child and Adolescent Psychiatry at the UCLA Semel Institute, and a consultant to PCH Treatment Center, has contributed to the development of our immersive program for Bipolar Disorder.
 Dr. Miklowitz’ book The Bipolar Survival Guide, is provided to Clients and their families at PCH Treatment Center.
 PCH Treatment Center also features doctoral level individual psychologists who have significant expertise in dealing with Clients with Bipolar Illness.
 We offer specific programming for clients with Bipolar Disorder, including assignment of therapists with a strong background in treating Bipolar Disorder and groups tailored specifically around managing Bipolar Disorder.

 PCH Treatment Center offers several options for treatment of Bipolar Disorder.
-The Intensive Program with residence, as mentioned, offers up to five individual therapy sessions per week, and is recommended for Clients who are experiencing significant complications of of a mood disorder in their lives.
+The Intensive Residential Bipolar Program, as mentioned, offers up to five individual therapy sessions per week, and is recommended for Clients who are experiencing significant complications of of a mood disorder in their lives.
 Our Day Treatment Program also offers intensive treatment for Clients with significant bipolar symptoms who prefer to live independently or choose other living arrangements.
 PCH Treatment Center also features an integrated family program featuring extensive psycho-education and skills workshops.
 We understand that many families do not know how to deal with the inconsistencies and mixed messages family members with Bipolar Disorder may exhibit because of their mood cycling.
 We work with families, integrating with the Client in family only and group meetings to instruct them how to detect early warning signs, how to deal with symptom exacerbations, how to minimize stress and chaos in the household, and what to do if symptoms get out of control.
 Psycho-education is critical for families and loved ones to deal with the impact of Bipolar Disorder within the household.
 The goal of our Bipolar Treatment Center is to return our Client to a level of stability within their work or school environment and at home with family, friends and loved ones.

 Dr. David Miklowitz